life-itself/coco/cc201-practical-action/day-0.md

 See you tomorrow for our first lesson!

-Lauren & the Life Itself CoCo 🥥 team
+Lauren & the Life Itself CoCo 🥥 Team

 P.S.
 This course is brought to you by Life Itself\[hyperlink\].
 If you have found your way to this email without knowing much about who we are, be sure to browse our website and find out who you’ll be navigating this journey with.